 Male breast reduction is a good choice for men with enlarged brearsts who are in good health and are at or close to a normal weight (it is not a weight reduction procedure).

-On your first visit, your surgeon will help you determine which techniques will benefit you and will discuss the surgery in detail during your consultation.
+On your first visit to The Plastic Surgery Group, your plastic surgeon will help you determine which techniques will benefit you and will discuss the surgery in detail during your consultation.
 Your options may include skin tightening, liposuction, and minimal scar approaches.

 Day surgery time 30 min - 4 hours